FarfallaHu/To-Trash-Final/README.md

 # Team Repo

-Our team work repo has my code and other team's woek all togehter but do not have the image link function.
+Our team work repo has my code and other team's work all togehter but do not have the image link function.

 https://github.com/schowda/totrash